JKng/Portfolio/README.md

 ## [Data Analysis](https://github.com/JKng/NY-Taxi)
 *Python | SQL | Google Colab | PowerBI*

 This is an online challenge I recently completed.
-This was a great opportunity for me to develop my skills, and learn new technologies and tools.
+This was a great opportunity for me to develop my skills in data analysis.